downw/digital-CV/index.md

 This is one of my current research directions for my degree, and I am currently studying it.
 I am interested in super networks (also calls network of networks, multi-layers networks).

-# 👩🏼‍💻 Publications

-- Modeling and Simulating Online Panic in an Epidemic Complexity System: An Agent-Based Approach(SCI, the first author)
-- Study on the Meta analysis of the Relationship Between Enterprise Absorption Capacity and Innovation Performance(CSSCI, the third author)
-- A novel multi-task based deep model for sentiment analysis and its application in the post-pandemic era(in peer review)

-# 👩🏼‍💻 Selected Honors And Awards

-- 2016-2017, Shandong University Scholarship (The top 15%)
-- 2017-2018, Shandong University Scholarship (The top 5%)
-- 2018-2019, Shandong University Scholarship (The top 10%)
-- 2020, Outstanding Undergraduate Thesis Award, Shandong University
-- 2021, First prize of annual student Academic paper(The first), Institutes of Science and Development(CAS)